rinty6/meal_planning_app_backend/README.md

 3. point `ML_SERVICE_URL` and `ML_SERVICE_PRIME_URL` at the deployed ML service
 4. verify `GET /health` and `GET /` return `200`
 5. verify `POST /api/prime` and `GET /api/prime/status/:clerkId` behave correctly against the live ML service
-6. confirm cron behavior is acceptable for the number of running backend instances
+6. confirm notification cron behavior is acceptable for the number of running backend instances
+7. optionally set `NOTIFICATIONS_CRON_ENABLED=true` for an explicit scheduler on switch, or `NOTIFICATIONS_CRON_DISABLED=true` when a separate worker owns scheduled notifications

 ## Workspace Relationship